 This creates a debit of $2.1 million leaving him with a transfer balance of minus $200,000.

 Harry’s personal TBC is still $1.6 million regardless of whether the general TBC has been indexed as it was set when Harry first commenced an income stream and fully utilised the general TBC at the time.
 However, he can roll up to $1.8 million into a new account based pension without exceeding his personal TBC.

 Generally, credits for a client’s transfer balance will include:

-If a client exceeds their transfer balance cap (TBC), excess transfer balance earnings will be compounded daily and credited to their transfer balance using the general interest charge (GIC) which is seven percentage points over the RBA 90 Day Bank Accepted Bill rate.
+If a client exceeds their TBC, excess transfer balance earnings will be compounded daily and credited to their transfer balance using the general interest charge (GIC) which is seven percentage points over the RBA 90 Day Bank Accepted Bill rate.

 The effect of the earnings being added to the client’s personal transfer balance is that the client will have to commute a higher amount from their superannuation income stream to bring their transfer balance back within their TBC.

 In addition to having to commute the excess and the notional earnings, the notional earnings is also taxed.

 Janice purchased a $1.8 million account based pension on 1 June 2023 (before the general TBC was indexed, so the cap that applied was only $1.7 million) and this was her first retirement phase pension.
-This means she has $200,000 in excess of the TBC amount.
+This means she is $200,000 in excess of the TBC limit.
 Janice rectifies this after 30 days.